astapm/non-grafic-games/dice-racing/README.md

 38 26
 39 27
 42 29
-47 34   Отрыв достигает 13 очков
+47 34   The gap reaches 13 points
-51 39   Машинка 2 начинает сокращать отрыв
+51 39   Car 2 starts to close the gap
 52 45
 57 46
 60 52